Diokuz/puppeteer-request-mocker/README.md

   // global.page by default
   page: page,

-  // In some cases you could have some random GET params, which are not affects the response body
+  // In some cases you could have some random GET params, which are not affect the response body
-  // but could lead to `always out of date` mocks
+  // but several params may be important for you (White List)
   // [] by default
-  skipQueryParams: ['randomId', 'timestamp'],
+  queryParams: ['important'],

   // In some cases you could have some random GET params, which are not affects the response body
-  // but several params may be important for you
+  // but could lead to `always out of date` mocks (Black List)
   // [] by default
-  queryParams: ['important'],
+  skipQueryParams: ['randomId', 'timestamp'],

   // Same as skipQueryParams but for post body params
   // Only application/json MIME type is supported
   skipPostParams: ['randomId', 'timestamp'],